Sen. Bernie Sanders said he is set to pursue contempt charges against Steward CEO

 “This is something that is not going to go away,” Sanders told The Associated Press.
 “We will pursue this doggedly.”

 Steward has been working to sell its more than a half-dozen hospitals in Massachusetts, but received inadequate bids for two other hospitals — Carney Hospital in Boston and Nashoba Valley Medical Center in the town of Ayer — both of which have closed as a result.
-A federal bankruptcy court last week approved the sale of Steward's other Massachusetts hospitals.
+Last week, a federal bankruptcy court approved the sale of Steward’s other Massachusetts hospitals.

 “He has decided not to show up because he doesn’t want to explain to the American people how horrific his greed has become,” Sanders said.
 “Tell me about your yacht.
 Tell me about your fishing boat.
 I want to hear your justification for that.
 Tell that to the community where staff was laid off while you made $250 million.”